-Water can diffuse into the concrete and dissolve the hydration project and also aggregates.
+Water can diffuse into the concrete and dissolve the hydration products and also aggregates.
 The dissolved material will be diffused out due to concentration difference.
 Soft water (water without low dissolved minerals) or water containing aggressive chemicals (such as acid, chloride) has higher leaching effect.

 Halvorsen (1966) performed studies on lime leaching in water retaining concrete

 structures.
 Halvorsen divides leaching into three types:

 1) Leaching through very porous concrete,